JangoSteve/jQuery-EasyTabs/index.md

 ## AJAX Tabs

 Sometimes we want to load content into a tab from another page via AJAX.
-In order to do that, we’ll change the markup of the tabs a little bit.
+In order to do that, we'll change the markup of the tabs a little bit.
 The difference in markup is to keep things semantically meaningful and gracefully degradable (see explanation).

-For AJAX tabs, the URL for the content goes in the href attribute, and we move the target panel’s id to the data-target attribute:
+For AJAX tabs, the URL for the content goes in the href attribute, and we move the target panel's id to the data-target attribute:

 {% highlight html %}
 <a href="/some/ajax/path.html" data-target="#panel-1" class="tabs">I'm a tab</a>